walethewave/walethewave/README.md

 ## Who I Am

-I'm an AI Engineer at **[Qucoon](https://github.com/QucoonAI)** — a Nigerian fintech AI company — where I design and ship production AI systems that handle real financial transactions, real users, and real edge cases.
+I'm an AI Engineer at **[Qucoon](https://github.com/QucoonAI).
 My background in mathematics gives me first-principles understanding of the models I build, not just the APIs I call.

-I came **1st out of 70 candidates** selected from a pool of **5,000 applicants**.

 I build things that work in Nigeria — where internet is unreliable, data is scarce, and most global AI tools were never built with us in mind.